ASFHyP3/hyp3-docs/docs/guides/burst_insar_product_guide.md

 ### InSAR Processing

+InSAR processing is performed using the outputs from the processes detailed in the [Pre-Processing](#pre-processing "Jump to the Pre-Processing section of this document") section.
+In the workflow outlined in this section, the term 'SLC' refers to the output of the burst2safe process, whether it be a single SLC burst or a mosaic of multiple SLC bursts.

-The ISCE2 InSAR processing this product uses follows the workflow in [topsApp.py](https://github.com/isce-framework/isce2/blob/main/applications/topsApp.py#L982){target=_blank} from steps `startup` through `geocode`.
-These steps perform the following processing:
+Burst InSAR follows the ISCE2 InSAR workflow in [topsApp.py](https://github.com/isce-framework/isce2/blob/main/applications/topsApp.py#L982){target=_blank} from steps `startup` through `geocode`.
+These steps perform the following processes:

-1. Extract the orbits, Instrument Processing Facility (IPF) version, burst data, and antenna pattern if it is necessary.
+1. Extract the orbits, Instrument Processing Facility (IPF) version, SLC data, and antenna pattern if it is necessary.
 1. Calculate the perpendicular and parallel baselines.
 1. Map the DEM into the radar coordinates of the reference image.
-This generates the longitude, latitude, height and LOS angles on a pixel by pixel grid for each burst.
+This generates the longitude, latitude, height and LOS angles on a pixel by pixel grid for each SLC.
-1. Estimate the azimuth offsets between the input SLC bursts.
+1. Estimate the azimuth offsets between the input SLC.
 The Enhanced Spectral Diversity (ESD) method is *not* used.
-1. Estimate the range offsets between the input SLC bursts.
+1. Estimate the range offsets between the input SLCs.
-1. Co-register the secondary SLC burst by applying the estimated range and azimuth offsets.
+1. Co-register the secondary SLC by applying the estimated range and azimuth offsets.
 1. Produce the wrapped phase interferogram.
 1. Apply the [Goldstein-Werner](https://doi.org/10.1029/1998GL900033){target=_blank} power spectral filter with a dampening factor of 0.5.
 1. Optionally apply a water mask to the data.